-Completed Score Due April 1, 2018
+Completed Score Due August 1st, 2020

-World Premiere of New Work May, 2018
+World Premiere of New Work September 21st, 2020

-The Pythia composer will receive an honorarium of $2000 and a recording of Rubiks performing the new work.
+The Pythia composer will receive an honorarium of $4000 and a recording of Rubiks performing the new work.
 If the Pythia composer resides outside of Melbourne, interstate travel and accommodation will be provided for one workshopping period and the premiere performance.

-Completed Application Form (download here)
+Completed Application Form

 CV and Biography

 Applications will be assessed by members of Rubiks Collective.
 Any questions should be emailed to email@example.com.
 Applicants will receive an acknowledgement receipt of materials within one week of submission.